usnistgov/mcvqoe/README.md

 ```
 pip install mcvqoe
 ```
+This is the easiest way to install all MCV QoE measurement software, as all the above packages are dependencies, and will be installed via PyPI.

 Alternatively, one could clone this repository and run the following from the root of the git repository: